RUR53: an Unmanned Ground Vehicle for Navigation, Recognition and Manipulation: Navigation and Docking

-In any case, the dot product of the plane vector and the line vector provides the complementary to 90\degree.
-Hence, to provide an angle in a wider range $[0-180]$ to the grasping module, a further step is required.
-First, the intersection between the panel line and the robot side plane is calculated.
-Then, the laser points are projected to the robot side plane.
-This way, we can distinguish between $\alpha'$ and $180-\alpha'$ by comparing the intersection point coordinates with the closest projected point coordinates.
+A perfect alignment between robot and panel is not guaranteed.
+Hence, the docking angle $\alpha$ between them is computed (see Figure \ref{fig:robot_orientation}).
+As the robot position with respect to the panel is approximately known, part of the laser points framing the panel can be easily retrieved by angle filtering.
+Then, Equation~\ref{line-plane} computes $\alpha'$, the docking angle between 0\degree and 90\degree:

-\subsection{Perception}
+where $(a, b, c)$ depicts the coefficients of the panel line and $(A, B, C, D)$ represents those of that robot side next to the panel.
+The dot product of the plane vector and the line vector provides the complementary to 90\degree.
+To provide an angle $\alpha$ in a $[0\degree-180\degree]$ range, the intersection between the panel line and the robot side plane has to be calculated.
+Then, the laser points should be projected to the robot side plane.
+This way, we can distinguish between $\alpha$ and $180\degree-\alpha$ by comparing the intersection point coordinates with the closest projected point coordinates.

-Once docked, RUR53 starts looking for wrenches possibly turning around the panel if the detection fails.
-Once wrenches are detected, the robot has to recognize the right one, pick it up, and use it to operate the valve.
-Implementing this module is challenging: i) both wrenches and valve are metallic ii) the challenge is outdoors.
-Non-negligible reflections follow together with the need of an approach stable to light variations.
-Moreover, ISO~7738, cited by the Challenge's rules, defines the dimension of the wrench head but it does not fix the overall length of the wrench itself.
-To address these difficulties, we developed an approach based on both 2D and 3D data where left and right camera images are used to reconstruct the point cloud by using the Semi-Global Block Matching (SGBM)~\cite{Hirschmuller2008Stereo} algorithm, provided by the \textit{image\_pipeline}\footnote{\url{http://wiki.ros.org/image_pipeline}} ROS package.
-Wrenches and valve are recognized by an object detector and an accurate pose estimator lets retrieve their poses for manipulation.
+\section{Perception}

-\subsubsection{Wrench and Valve Classifiers}
+Once docked, RUR53 select the right wrench and use it to operate the valve stem.
+Both wrenches and valve are metallic and the challenge is outdoors, therefore non-negligible reflections and light variations follow.
+Moreover, ISO~7738, cited by the Challenge's rules, defines only the dimension of the wrench head.
+Thus, the proposed approach exploits both 2D and 3D data of left and right camera images and reconstructs the point cloud through the Semi-Global Block Matching (SGBM)~\cite{Hirschmuller2008Stereo} algorithm\footnote{We use the implementation provided by OpenCV}.
+Wrenches and valve stem are recognized by an object detector, while an accurate pose estimator retrieves their poses.

-We trained two Cascade of Boosted Classifiers based on LBP features~\cite{Felzenszwalb2010Object}: one for the wrenches and one for the valve.
-During the training we used the Hard Negative Mining~\cite{liao2007learning} technique in order to increase the number of samples in the datasets by repeatedly adding false positive and false negative samples in order to improve the performance of the classifiers.
+\subsection{Wrench and Valve Classifiers}

-With respect to the wrench classifier, we focus on the head of the wrench, since the handle is the most variable part of the wrench and may jeopardize the performance of the classifier.
-Moreover, lab tests highlighted that sensory data is more noisy where the wrenches are attached to the panel than at the head where there is just void space.
+Two Cascade of Boosted Classifiers based on LBP features~\cite{Felzenszwalb2010Object} have been trained: one for the wrench and one for the valve detection.
+During the training, the Hard Negative Mining~\cite{liao2007learning} technique has been exploited to add false positive and false negative samples, thus increasing the dataset.